 But can it work for home and school work?
 Yes, if there’s no more than two of you trying to work on it at the same time and they work particularly well for that WFH life.

-Before being painted white, it’s possible that this room had dark beams and a dark fire surround.
+Before being painted, it’s possible that this white dining room had dark beams and a dark fire surround.
 The ceiling is low compared to most rooms so painting it white will really help to give the illusion of space.
 The windows and double doors allow oodles of light to stream in, keeping them blind/curtain free also creates an airy feel.
-The balance is created by the warmth of the wooden floorboards, the dining table, chairs and accessories.
+The balance is created by the warmth of the wooden floorboards, the dining table, chairs, and accessories.

-One of the trends for autumn and winter is about living in a pared back way, more simplicity, fewer ‘things’ and having more nature in our homes.
+One of the home decor trends in 2022 is about living in a pared-back way, with more simplicity, fewer ‘things’, and having more nature in our homes.
 We welcome this style as it’s all about choosing wisely and buying pieces that have style but will last.
 Ikea is great at being one step ahead and we love the clean lines of this dining room.
 The textures make this minimally decorated room very welcoming.